Last Updated on

 If you have children, consider involving them in your donation to your local pet shelter.
 It’s important to help children understand our responsibilities towards animals in these shelters.
 If they’re old enough, you can incorporate a discussion on the importance of spaying or neutering your pet to help prevent overpopulation and unwanted pets.

-Here are a few things that most animal shelters have a consistent need for:
+Of course, every shelter will have different needs depending on the time of year.
+But, here are a few things that most animal shelters have a consistent need for:

 - Paper towels and bath towels for cleaning messes

 - Bleach, sponges, disinfecting wipes, laundry detergent and dish soap for cleaning

 - New pet food, dental treats, catnip, and pet treats – sealed is the best

 - New pet toys especially the larger Kong dog toys

 - Unopened bags of bedding and hay for small animals

 - New cat litter boxes and cat litter

 - Pet chew sticks for small animals like gerbils and hamsters

 - Pet beds in new or good condition